 These initiatives are vital because men's health has been an unspoken word for many years.
 Men dye on average 6 years earlier than their female counterparts in many cases from preventable deaths.
 Cancer has now overtaken heart disease as the leading cause of death in Ireland.
 1 in 7 men will be diagnosed with Prostrate cancer in their lifetime.
 Over 3,300 diagnosis are made a year and this figure is expected to double by 2034.
 Diagnosis of Testicular cancer although less common has doubled since the 1960s affecting 180 men aged 15-34 in Ireland each year.

 Suicide is an alarming issue because every minute of every day a man someone in the world will commit suicide.
-In Ireland, 75-80% of all reported suicides are among men.
+In Ireland 75-80% of all reported suicides are among men.
 Emphasis on the word ‘reported’ because suicide rates are determined by ‘reported’ cases of death from suicide.
 Determined by the corner’s report; in many cases cause of death is classified as “undetermined” because corners can’t say for certain wither a death was by Suicide, thus potentially distorting the actual figure.

 Suicide figures also don’t take into account failed attempts or self-harm which is reported to another register.
 Putting this aside, the rate of suicide is decreasing.
 Possibly because of an increase in awareness, a willingness to seek help and the availability of services.
-Pieta House is once such service and a partner with the Movember Campaign in Ireland.
+Pieta House is once such a service and a partner with the Movember Campaign in Ireland.
 Sinead Raftery of Pieta House has said; “people are reaching out and are accessing services and getting help.”
 But she also stated that although there was a decrease in suicides last year “we have also seen the number of people accessing our service has increased.”
 Pieta House offers counselling and support to those affected by suicide including bereavement support for those who lost a loved one to suicide.

-Suicide prevalence among men can possibly be attributed to the age old stigma associated with men opening up about their feelings.
-This is an issue that has been brainwashed into men since childhood according to Colman O’Driscoll a former executive director of operations and development at Austrian crisis support service ‘Lifeline’ who said: “We tell boys that 'boys don't cry.”
-Tom a man who shared his experience with Movember has emphasised the need for men to break the sigma stating “We need to change the dialogue to be ‘you can be tough but if things are going really badly and you can’t find a way out of it on your own, then have a conversation… shed some tears and release the valve and get some help with it, There’s nothing unmasculine about that”.
+Suicide prevalence among men can be attributed to the age of old sigma associated with men opening up about their feelings.
+This is an issue that has been brainwashed into men since childhood according to Colman O’Driscoll a former executive director of operations and development at Austrian crisis support service ‘Lifeline’ who said “We tell boys that 'boys don't cry.”
+Tom a man who shared his experience with Movember has emphasised the need for men to break the sigma stating “We need to change the dialogue to be ‘you can be tough but if things are going badly and you can’t find a way out of it on your own, then have a conversation… shed some tears and release the valve and get some help with it, There’s nothing unmasculine about that”.

 So men!
 Don’t let November be the month of the dead…let it be the month of breaking stigmas.
 You can start by growing a mo.
 After all, its wet, cold and dark outside… perfect excuse to stop shaving.
 But if change your appearance is too much of a change, just knowing that being open about your feelings is okay.
-So don’t start complaining about the coming of winter or premature Christmas joys as a cover-up to how you're really feeling.
+So don’t start complaining about the coming of winter or premature Christmas joys as a cover-up to how you're feeling.
 And it’s still not too late to get involved in the many Movember events across the country.